eclipse-chariott/chariott/intent_brokering/examples/applications/simulated-camera/README.md

 ## To run the application

-1. Start chariott runtime by executing `cargo run` from the root directory
+1. Start chariott runtime by executing `cargo run -p chariott` from the root directory
 2. Navigate to `intent_brokering/examples/applications/simulated-camera` directory
 3. Create a `images` directory and place there all the `.jpg` files you want the camera application to stream